 Is it time for a rebrand?

-It’s a justifiable question to ask before spending tons of moola and man hours on a new direction for your website.
+It’s a justifiable question to ask before spending tons of moola and time on a new direction for your website.
 Remember that your website is your livelihood.
 In other words, brushing off a website rebrand because of budget and time constraints isn’t the best move either.
 Your brand’s reputation is in a vulnerable position when your website isn’t up to snuff.

 Here are some questions to sift through to help you determine if it’s time for a website overhaul: